How to Choose the Perfect Lamp Kit for Any Room

 Incandescent or LED, your bulbs must provide enough lighting, but that doesn’t mean they can’t come in unique shapes and sizes.
 Explore Edison bulbs with visible filaments, long bulbs that peek out from under a squat type of lamp shade, or metal-tipped bulbs that offer a two-toned look.

 Now that you have different light ideas for every room, it’s time to start designing!
-Visit our customization station to create a fixture from the ground up or shop single components, like sockets and canopies, to buy just what you need for a little upgrade!
+Visit our light fixture customization gallery to create your ideal custom lighting, or shop single components, like light bulb socket covers, light fittings, and canopies, to buy just what you need for a little upgrade!